"If you have much, give of your wealth;

 Or for more experienced origami-ists, this fantastic origami apple puts a fresh spin on 'an apple for teacher'.

 Another cute small – and useful! – gift is a pretty bookmark.
 You'll find paper, card, leather, fabric and even beaded or metal ones in gift stores and book stores for just a few dollars.
-Or check out Etsy (and Dawanda in Europe, Folksy in the UK) for a huge range of beautiful designs – many of them personalized.
+Or check out Etsy (and Folksy in the UK) for a huge range of beautiful designs – many of them personalized.

 Alternatively draw, paint, embroider or cross-stitch one yourself!
 Felt, silk, pressed flowers... be as artistic and creative as you like!